zzhangjii/learning-library/data-management-library/database/options/multitenant.md

 drop pluggable database oe_refresh including datafiles;
 ````

+{:start="7"}
 7. Leave the **OE** pluggable database open with the load running against it for the rest of the labs.

 ## Section 9: PDB Relocation

 This section looks at how to relocate a pluggable database from one container database to another.
 One important note, either both container databases need to be using the same listener in order for sessions to keep connecting or local and remote listeners need to be setup correctly.
-For this lab we will change **CDB2** to use the same listener as **CDB1**
+For this lab we will change **CDB2** to use the same listener as **CDB1**.

 The tasks you will accomplish in this lab are:
 - Change **CDB2** to use the same listener as **CDB1**
 - Relocate the pluggable database **OE** from **CDB1** to **CDB2** with the load still running
+- Once **OE** is open the load should continue working.

+{:start="1"}
 1. Change **CDB2** to use the listener **LISTCDB1**

 ````